ababilinski/com.babilinapps.defines.utility/README.md

 ![Cheech Marin Responsibility gif](Documentation~/Media/Cheech-Marin-Responsibility.gif)

-That said, we added some class to check for specific files: `EditorFileUtility.FilePathExists()` checks for a path. the start path is the project root folder (outside of the Assets).
-You can also check for a valid folder in your assets by calling `EditorFileUtility.ValidFolder()`
+That said, we added some class to check for specific files: `DefineSymbolsUtility.FilePathExists()` checks for a path. the start path is the project root folder (outside of the Assets).
+You can also check for a valid folder in your assets by calling `DefineSymbolsUtility.ValidFolder()`

 You can use the code mentioned above as a condition to add or remove a definition.
 I would recommend creating a script in the Editor folder called **[YOUR-PLUGIN-NAME]DefineSymbol.cs** and add the following:

     #if ![YOUR-PLUGIN-DEFINE-SYMBOL]
     using System.Collections;
-    using Common.EditorUtilities;
+    using BabilinApps.Defines.Utility.Editor;
     using UnityEditor;
     using UnityEngine;